Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Retention Period Example States

-7 years Arizona, Michigan, Nevada, North Carolina
+7 years Arizona, Indiana, Michigan, Nevada, North Dakota

-Lifetime Colorado, Illinois, Massachusetts, Texas
+Lifetime Colorado, Delaware, Illinois, Massachusetts, Texas, Vermont

 Rates don't instantly return to pre-DUI levels once the lookback period ends.
 Instead, premiums decrease gradually each year you maintain a clean record.
 Similar to how accidents affect insurance rates, consistent clean driving is the fastest path to recovery.
+Also review how license points and violations affect your overall rate profile over time.

 Factors Affecting Recovery Time